N00nDay/node_weather_interview/README.md

 * Use Heroku to host your app at https://www.heroku.com/home
 * Use MongoDB to host your data at https://www.mongodb.com/cloud/atlas

+All routes below indicated with `^` are authenticated routes and need to validate the authorization header before returning any data or return a 401 response.
+All routes should return an appropriate response status.

 Project should include routes that provide the following:
 1. Ability to search weather by location using city or zip code
    - Route should accept the following JSON:
     ```json
     {